wagov/wasocshared/tlp-green/advisories/20230214001-GREEN-Phishing-Campaign-n-and.md

 # Phishing campaign with confirmed account compromises - 20230214001

 ## Overview
 The WA SOC has observed a growing phishing campaign across multiple agencies aiming to harvest credentials.
 Accounts have been confirmed compromised and signins have been seen from threat actor infrastructure.
-The threat actor has been using similar techniques with varying redirection strategies since 20th January (source: [JCSC #manual_ioc](https://jcscau.slack.com/archives/C9DHS8AJE) - Daniel McNamara).
+The threat actor has been using similar techniques with varying redirection strategies since 20th January 2023 (source: [JCSC #manual_ioc - Daniel McNamara](https://jcscau.slack.com/archives/C9DHS8AJE)).
 The current activities by the threat actor appear to be limited to further spreading phishing emails.

 ## IOCs below